 The main elements are the screw shaft (vee threads), nut, and planetary roller.
 Typically more rollers correspond to higher static load capacity, but not necessarily higher dynamic load capacity.
 Preloaded split and double nuts are available to eliminate backlash.

-Lead Screws (Acme Screws)
+Lead (Acme) Screws

 Lead screws provide a simpler, quieter, less expensive alternative to ball screws, however, they are less accurate, less efficient, and have a lower load capacity.
 They are a good choice for applications where back-driving is unacceptable, such as vertical loads.

 Lead screws are typically classified by thread type.
 Vee threads generate more friction than Acme threads, which are machined at a 29 degree angle.
 Square threads are hard to machine and expensive, but create less friction.
 They are efficient and used for screws with high power requirements.